Skip to content

 About

-Sarah Wilson is a playwright and Creative Writing PhD student at the University of Queensland.
+Sarah Wilson is a Meanjin-Brisbane-based playwright and drama researcher.

-Sarah’s play How to Say I Love You in Every Possible Imagined Future was recently shortlisted for the 2025 Queensland Premier’s Drama Award.
+Sarah’s play How to Say I Love You in Every Possible Imagined Future was shortlisted for the 2025 Queensland Premier’s Drama Award.
 She also cowrote the ecofeminist work Rising, which was commissioned and produced by Playlab Theatre and debuted in 2021.

 Sarah was a member of QTC’s Young Writers Group in 2016, a participant in Queensland Theatre’s Playwrights 18-26 Program in 2017, and in 2018 was selected for Playlab Theatre’s Incubator program.
 Sarah was also selected for the 2022-23 UQ Global Change Scholars Program.